EKON-YAZILIM/ServicesDAO/README.md

 <br>
 This repository contains only ServicesDAO. <br>
 <br>
-VotingEnginge and ReputationService microservices and their database instances should be entegrated to the project environment (daonetwork) to run the project with all its functionality.
+VotingEnginge and ReputationService microservices and their database instances should be entegrated to the project environment (daonetwork) to run the project with all its functionality. <br>
 <br>
 After setting up the environment, you can do the steps below to install and run. <br>
 <br>